jonathanvanleeuwen/EasyDoc/README.md

 The .txt files are written in the same directory as the python file

+See wiki for example output (the .txt output has been copy pasted to wiki page)

 Notes:
 Assumes that it is going to be posted to a github wiki and does some formating Returns a list of functions and the doc in a .txt file.